MrE8065/MyDotfiles/README.md

 # 💽 After installation

-After the installation is completed you should changes some configurations to adjust the customization to your screen resolution.
+After the installation is completed you should make some adjustments:

+  - Enable plymouth.
+The script only adds the mkinitcpio hook.
+You need to configure your boot loader to show the splash ([check the Arch wiki for more info](https://wiki.archlinux.org/title/Plymouth))

+  - Adjust config files to fit your screen resolution.
     - The bar thickness (`~/.config/waybar/style.css`)
     - The size of the apps launcher (`~/.config/wofi/config`)
     - The size of the notifications center (`~/.config/swaync/config.json`)
     - The buttons of the power menu (`~/.config/wlogout/style.css`)

 > [!TIP]
 > The css files have comments to help changing important values